List of former state routes in Georgia (200–699): State Route 245

 State Route 245 (SR 245) was a state highway in Fannin County.
 Between 1946 and 1948, SR 245 was designated from Mineral Bluff to McCaysville.
 Each terminus had a completed hard surface; the central part had a sand clay, top soil, or stabilized earth surface.
 The next year, the entire length of SR 245 was hard surfaced.
 In 1977, SR 60's path from northwest of Morganton to the North Carolina state line was shifted westward, replacing all of SR 245.
 Its former path from Mineral Bluff to the state line was redesignated as SR 60 Spur.

 State Route 248

 State Route 248 (SR 248) was a state highway that existed in the east-central part of the state.
 It traversed the north-central portion of Washington County and the east-central portion of Hancock County.
+It was locally known as Hamburg State Park Road.
 Between 1948 and the end of 1949, it was established from SR 102 north-northeast of Warthen to SR 16 in Jewell.
 The southern half of the highway had a "sand clay, top soil, or stabilized earth" surface.
 In 1953, this portion had completed grading, but was not surfaced.
 The Hancock County portion was hard surfaced.
 Between 1955 and the middle of 1957, the entire highway was paved.
 In 1982, it was decommissioned.